 Fix or suggest solutions for issues.
 Walk them through technical difficulties.
 Find videos for troubleshooting.
-Listen for advice or words of wisdom.
+Listen for gems of advice or words of wisdom.

 5. Do Something Together

-In addition to talking, do one of these activities — on the same call or a separate one.
-For fun, send an invitation, set a date, and schedule a reminder.
+On the same call or a separate one, do one of these activities.
+Send an invitation, set a date, and schedule a reminder for fun.